 Learning to draw squirrels is a great way to learn more about them.
 We have listed a few excellent “how to draw” resources and fun squirrel art project ideas perfect for kids from toddlers to teens.

 Below the list of squirrel drawing resources is a fantastic video by Harriet Muller Art that shows how to draw a squirrel.
 Or, try this lovely squirrel coloring page by RedTedArt.

 - Consider investing in a copy of “Laws Guide to Nature Drawing and Journaling” to help children (or adults) learn how to draw animals and plants of different varieties.
 Or, try “Learn to Draw Forrest Animals and Wildlife.”

 - We Draw Animals has several “How to Draw a Squirrel” video tutorials, including THIS one, that kids and adults of all ages can try.

-- More fun “how to draw a squirrel” tutorials can be found HERE on How 2 Draw Animals, and HERE on Art Projects for Kids.
+- You can find more fun “how to draw a squirrel” tutorials–> HERE on How 2 Draw Animals and–> HERE on Art Projects for Kids.

 - Free Video: How to Draw a Squirrel for Kids |Amazon Prime

 9. Make Squirrel Crafts

 Make any of the cute squirrel craft ideas for kids.
 Crafting these much-loved silly little rodents is a fun way for kids to learn more about squirrels.